Saint-Ouen-sur-Seine: Further and higher education

 Supméca, an accredited mechanical engineering school is located in the Vieux Saint Ouen quarter.
 It was created in 1948, is member of the university of Paris-Seine and now part of the ISAE Group, which has a total of 6000 students.

-One literary and humanities Classe préparatoire aux grandes écoles at Lycée Blanqui High School's premises.
+One literary and humanities Classe préparatoire aux grandes écoles is offered on the Lycée Blanqui high school's premises.
+The business school Audencia opened a campus in Saint-Ouen in 2023.